samanseifi/Tahoe/readme.md

 <code>~$: ./tahoe-manager init build</code>

-For first timers preparing Tahoe for a specific application is not as simple as it sounds.
-There are some libraries need to be installed first.
-You can follow the forum <a href="http://tahoe.sourceforge.net/bb/"> here </a>.
+For the first timers preparing Tahoe for a specific application is not as simple as it seems.
+There are some libraries that need to be installed first.
+You can read the forum <a href="http://tahoe.sourceforge.net/bb/"> here </a> and learn how to set your own version of Tahoe.

 <B>Pre Built Tahoe (This repository)</B>